Kremlin says it isn't discussing a Syria summit with Macron, Merkel

-MOSCOW, Feb 25 (Reuters) - The Kremlin said on Tuesday it was working to organise a summit with Turkey and Iran to discuss the conflict in Syria’s Idlib region, but was not organising a separate mooted four-way summit that would gather France, Germany, Turkey and Russia.
+MOSCOW (Reuters) - The Kremlin said on Tuesday it was working to organize a summit with Turkey and Iran to discuss the conflict in Syria’s Idlib region, but was not organizing a separate mooted four-way summit that would gather France, Germany, Turkey and Russia.

 Turkish President Tayyip Erdogan said earlier on Tuesday that there was not yet full agreement on holding a proposed March 5 summit with Russia, France and Germany, but that he might meet Russia’s Vladimir Putin on that date.